The Best of The Telegraph

 Artificial intelligence (AI) and face recognition technology is being used for the first time in job interviews in the UK to identify the best candidates.

-The Telegraph on Food
+The Telegraph on Fitness

 The Telegraph on Health Care